-Cranes Cranberry Gin is the bittersweet tipple that will tingle your palate this summer with its fruity tang.
-We’re giving away a bottle so make sure to visit our competitions page to enter.
-One winner will be randomly selected next Wednesday 17th April 2019.
+Cranes Cranberry Gin is the bittersweet tipple that will tingle your palate with its fresh and fruity tang.

 The Cranes Drinks company was founded by health-conscious twins, Dan and Ben Ritsema.
 After graduating from their respective universities, the pair began fermenting cranberry cider in five litre demijohns, and after perfecting their recipe, the company was up and running.

 The firm extols the health benefits of cranberries, which was crane berries because the blossom of the cranberry vine resembles the head of a crane.
 Since its initial cider success, the twins have moved into liqueur and gin.

 Cranes Cranberry gin is well presented in a tall, elegant bottle with a hint of Art Deco design.
 The diamond shaped label features a stylised image of two cranes, reflecting the fact that the founders of the firm are twin brothers.